Introduction to the ASG 32Mi

 If you are flying, I may request that you relinquish the stick and I will take the controls – if I am concerned about our position or altitude.
 Don’t be offended if that happens, I may just be planning much further ahead than you are, considering both my motor glider experience and the fact that I don’t want to risk a land out.

 We’ll typically do a preflight together and review the cockpit setups.
 The main thing is, our goal is to have a safe and enjoyable flight.

 Common footer for all of my ASG-32Mi Pages

 Last Revised: 5/24/2017

 Caveat: This page is mostly my personal opinion and is not intended to be instructional in nature.
 Some of my info and techniques may not be correct and may even be in conflict with proper procedure, so due diligence is required by you.
-FAR’s take precedence.
-Read (and adhere to) the Schleicher Flight Manual.
+FAR’s take precedence, as does the Schleicher Flight Manual.